samanbarghi/uThreads-exp/info.md

 ---

-Poller thread polls in a loop without timeouts.
+Poller thread polls in a loop with 1ms timeout.

 poller thread:

 while(true){
     poll(-1,0);
+    usleep(1000);
 }